RISE AGAINST HUNGER

 2. UMCOR Relief Kits

-Two to three times a year, different groups at Fairhaven assemble relief kits for UMCOR.
-The relief kits are then delivered to a distribution center in Pennsylvania where they are stored.
-They are then sent out to areas in need.
+Members of Fairhaven periodically assemble relief kits for UMCOR.
+These kits are delivered to a distribution centers for storage, and are then sent out to areas in need.

 Each year, Fairhaven members (including the Young Adult group) assemble dozens of cleaning buckets and hygiene kits.
 Cleaning buckets contain supplies to help people begin the overwhelming task of clean up in the aftermath of floods and hurricanes.
 Items in the buckets include detergent, heavy duty trash bags, work gloves, sponges, and more.
 Hygiene kits are sent to areas that have been affected by disasters, frequently to areas recovering from floods and hurricanes where residents have been made homeless and are without basic hygiene items.
 Kits include a hand towel, washcloth, soap, hair comb, nail clippers, band-aids, toothbrush, and toothpaste.